the Rooster-Dragon Mountain

-It was the central holy mountain of the Baekje Kingdom, the Western Peak of the O-ak
+It was the central holy mountain of the Baekje Kingdom, the Western Peak of the

-mostly with classical Buddhist names.
+main peaks, mostly with classical Buddhist names.

 The name means "Rooster-Dragon Mountain", given because of the way it looks --

-the main ridge winds around like a dragon's body, and the 20 or so sharp peaks along
+the main ridge winds around like a dragon's body, and the 20 or so sharp peaks

-thus the name has deeper resonant meanings.
+and thus the name has deeper resonant meanings.
 That "gye" can also be read as